quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part56_25.6.3_Implemen.md

 #### Plotting Initial and Exact Solutions

-Background context: The script plots the initial Gaussian profile of \(u(x, t=0)\), as well as the exact solution at a final time.
+Background context: The script plots the initial Gaussian profile of $u(x, t=0)$, as well as the exact solution at a final time.
 This helps in visualizing how the numerical solution compares to the analytical one.

 :p What is the purpose of plotting initial and exact solutions?
 ??x